Eastynfromeast/wetube-reloaded/study/13-Video-Recorder.md

 - `a.download` : Prompts the user to save the linked URL instead of navigating to it
   - when we add `download` attribute on `<a>` then the `<a>` will save the file

+## 13.5 Recap

+- `mediaDevices` : Allows you to access media devices such as microphone, camera and so on.